AdvaniaSE/PowerShellFundamentals/04. Commands and Methods/Detailed.md

 # Examine possible methods that can stop a process
 Get-Member -InputObject $MyProcess

-# You can either all the kill method
+# You can either call the kill method
 $MyProcess.kill()

 # Or the CloseMainWindow method